RedisAI/RedisAI/docs/commands.md

 _Return_

 An array with an entry per script.
-Each entry is a an array with two entries:
+Each entry is an array with two entries:

 1. The script's key name as a String
 1. The script's tag as a String